What Is A Split King Mattress

 Specifically for split king beds on adjustable bases, there are actually sheet sets that are made to cater to this unique sleep set-up.
 Split-top king sheets are fitted sheets that are the size of a normal king sheet and are connected at the tail end of the sheet like any other king sheet would be.
 At the head side of the sheet, however, these sheets split off into two twin size fitted sheets so that the adjustable bed frame can move freely on either side without pulling the fitted sheet off the other mattress.

 If you are having a hard time imagining what this looks like, these sheets are sort of shaped like the letter U, connected at the bottom but branching off into two sides at the top.
 It may be a bit difficult to find sheets like this, though, so you can also just opt for two twin XL fitted sheets, which will essentially accomplish that same goal for your adjustable bed.

 If your split king is not on an adjustable bed frame, you can either get twin XL sheets for each mattress, or cover them both in a normal king size sheet set, which will likely make the mattresses feel a bit more cohesive.

 In terms of top sheets and comforters, some people will opt for separate blankets for each bed, or a king size blanket set to, again, make the mattresses a bit more cohesive.
-This will really be up to your judgement.
+This will really be up to your judgment.
 If you know that one partner is a chronic blanket stealer, going for separate blankets might be a good bet.
 Some folks, though, might find that having separate blankets makes it harder to snuggle or feel close to their sleeping partner.

 Ultimately, as with all bed-related decisions, we encourage you to have a conversation about the things that are most important to you.
 Good sleep can do wonders for your health and (if you ask us) your relationship too.